Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Magnitude Invariant Parametrizations

 \definecolor{myblue}{RGB}{51,51,255}

-To address the proportionality dependency, we make two changes to the typical hypernetwork architecture: \begin{enumerate} \item We introduce an encoding function that maps inputs into a constant-norm vector space. \item We treat hypernetwork predictions as additive \textit{changes} to the main network parameters, rather than as the parameters themselves. \end{enumerate} These changes remove the proportionality dependency, making the primary network weight distribution non-proportional to the hypernetwork input and stable across the range of hypernetwork inputs.
-Figure~\ref{fig:diagram} illustrates the changes to the formulation and Algorithm~\ref{alg:hypernetwork-npa} shows the modifications to the training logic.
+To address the proportionality dependency, we make two straightforward changes to the typical hypernetwork formulation: 1) We introduce an encoding function that maps inputs into a constant-norm vector space, and 2) we treat hypernetwork predictions as additive \textit{changes} to the main network parameters, rather than as the parameters themselves.
+These changes make the primary network weight distribution non-proportional to the hypernetwork input and stable across the range of hypernetwork inputs.
+Figure~\ref{fig:diagram} illustrates these changes to the hypernetwork.

-\textbf{Input Encoding.} To eliminate the proportionality effect, we apply a function that maps inputs to a space with a constant Euclidean norm $||\mathrm{E}_\text{L2}(\gamma)||_2 = 1$:

-The constant norm of the new input representation eliminates the proportionality relationship, since~$||\mathrm{E}_\text{L2}(\gamma)|| = 1\;\forall \gamma$, so $||x^{(1)}|| \not\propto \gamma$.
-For higher dimensional inputs, the transformation is applied to each input individually producing a vector with double the number of dimensions.
-In our formulation, we consider hypernetwork inputs that have been standardized to the range $[0,1]$ or $[-1,1]$.